josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ### 1. Wifi setup (only if you have wireless card)

-- Once booted archlinux is time to realiza the post install
+- Once booted archlinux is time to make the post install
 ```
-  - 1.$ `dhcpcd`  to active wireless dhcpcd
+  - 1.$ dhcpcd -> active wireless dhcpcd

-  - 2.$ `dhcpcd *wlan0*` replace *wlan0* with your wireless card devince name, to find out wich one is use ip link
+  - 2.$ dhcpcd *wlan0* -> replace *wlan0* with your wireless card devince name, to find out wich one is use ip link

-  - 3.$ `iwctl` to connect to wpa, if you dont remember how iwctl works go back to 3th step
+  - 3.$ iwctl -> connect to wpa, if you dont remember how iwctl works go back to 3th step

-  - 4.$ `sudo nano /etc/iwd/main.conf` write the bellow text to make the dhcp config
+  - 4.$ sudo nano /etc/iwd/main.conf -> write the bellow text to make the dhcp config
      [General]
      EnableNetworkConfiguration=true